ProvableHQ/leo/grammar/README.md

 and an indication of dimensions.
 There is either a single dimension, or a tuple of one or more dimensions.
+Each dimension is either a natural or is unspecified.

 <a name="array-type"></a>
 ```abnf